-This week’s post was inspired by a recent conversation with Tucker McHugh, a high school classmate who I have known for over 50 years.
+This week’s post was inspired by a conversation with Tucker McHugh, a high school classmate who I have known for over 50 years.
 It was originally posted in December of 2017.

 I was raised on Wheaties, “The Breakfast of Champions.”